kuriharaan/InputSystemWiki/Home.md

 Action sets can also be converted back to JSON and stored for later use.

+>NOTE: The system makes it *possible* for action sets to be stored as JSON assets.
+However, it itself makes no
+>effort for setting up a system to do so.
+It does supply an ActionSetObject wrapper and associated
+>CustomInspector, though.

 ## Binding Sets

 Binding sets can be constructed in two ways: